DIPLOMICS-SA/Genome-Assembly-Pipeline-Nextflow/README.md

 ![Image Alt text](https://github.com/DIPLOMICS-SA/Genome-Assembly-Pipeline-Nextflow/blob/main/Figure_1.png)
 Figure 1: 1KSA Draft genome assembly decision tree

-## Workflow Components: Flye genome assembly
+## Workflow Components:

 The 1KSA Genome Assembly Pipeline is intended for use on the Centre for High Performance Computing (CHPC) and uses the following tools (Figure 2):
 * KMC for counting of k-mers in DNA (done separately)
 * Nanoplot for quality check
 * Nanofilt for filtering and trimming
-* Flye v2.9.5 for genome assembly
+* Flye v2.9.5 for genome assembly (genomes smaller than 3 Gb)
-* Racon v1.5.0 for assembly polishing
+* Racon v1.5.0 for assembly polishing (flye assembly only)
+* Hifiasm v0.24.0-r703 for genome assembly (genomes larger than 3 Gb)
 * BUSCO v5.8.0 for assembly quality assessment
 * QUAST v5.2.0 for assembly quality assessment

 The starting point for this workflow is RAW fastq files, i.e. basecalling has already been done.

 ![Image Alt text](https://github.com/DIPLOMICS-SA/Genome-Assembly-Pipeline-Nextflow/blob/main/Figure_2.png)
-Figure 2: 1KSA Workflow for a Flye genome assembly
+Figure 2: 1KSA Workflow

 ## 1. CHPC login and Pipeline Download